 Paresh Patel explains,

 Never assume that a follow-up purchase is guaranteed just because they are an existing customer.
 The key is to get that follow-up sale as soon as possible.
 Marketing automation can be used to trigger communications messages when a purchase is made and pull that customer back into your store or ecommerce platform.
 Depending on how the customer engages with that message could trigger more communications until you secure that follow-up purchase.

-In our fifth article on Marketing Datafication we will look at social data and how marketers are making the most of this rich source of personal customer information to increase engagement and purchases.
+In our fifth article on Marketing Datafication, we will look at social data.
+Particularly, how marketers are making the most of this rich source of personal customer information to increase engagement and purchases.